dfmoralesb/MPE_tutorials/tutorials/CAPTUS.md

 <a name="align"></a>
 ## Align - individual loci alignment and cleaning

 * In this step, `CAPTUS` will process the results from the extract command.
 First, it will collect all the markers across samples and create a separate `FASTA` file per locus.
 Then, the reference sequences used for extraction will be added to their corresponding `FASTA` loci file to aid as an alignment guide.
 This is followed by alignment using MAFFT. `CAPTUS` extracts all the copies (hits) of a locus that are found in the assembly and ranks them by their similarity to the reference sequence.
-After that, the references are used to guiding the alignment later are removed.
+After that, the references that are used to guide the alignment later are removed.
 Finally, the alignments are trimmed using the recently published package `ClipKIT`.
 As in previous steps, `CAPTUS` will summarize the alignment statistics of all the markers (e.g., length, mean pairwise identity, missingness, number of informative sites, etc.) and produce an HTML report.

-#### Before we run `CAPTUS` for aligning, we are going to do an example alignment and cleaning for one locus so you understand what is `CAPTUS` doing
+#### Before we run `CAPTUS` for aligning, we are going to do an example alignment and cleaning for one locus so you understand what `CAPTUS` is doing.

 * The example fasta file `4471.fna` is on `/data_tmp/$USERNAME/data/04_individual_aln`